How to Overcome Common Healthy Living Struggles: Tips From a Health Coach

 Maintaining a healthy lifestyle is something we each have a different approach to, and something we actively work on each day.
 This isn’t a one-and-done choice we make or action we do.
-We’re all dealing with the same issues of balancing the many aspects of what a healthy balance looks like in our own lives; even health coaches!
+We deal with the same issues of balancing the many aspects of what healthy balance looks like in our own lives.

-My love of a good run and a tough workout is what kickstarted my interest in helping others find ways to incorporate enjoyable fitness into their life, but I struggle with balancing my workouts against my other priorities.
-I’ve fallen into the trap of the Hare Approach, slowly adding a few exercises to my strength training routine, adding miles to a typical Saturday run, then – wanting to reap the benefits of speed intervals – making time for 2 intervals runs.
-My instinct is that if I have the time, I can fit all these workouts in.
+My love of a good run, and a tough workout, is what kickstarted my interest in helping others find ways to incorporate enjoyable fitness into their life.
+But I struggle with balancing my workouts against my other priorities.
+I can quickly fall into the trap of too much.

 Work-Time and Me-Time